darkistaken123/Docker-Minecraft-Fabric-Server-Template/README.md

 3- Head into multiplayer and add a new server with the ip `localhost:25565` or `127.0.0.1:25565`.

-4- Server should be up and running for LAN
+4- Server should be up and running for LAN.

 ## Port Mapping

+### Windows

 In order for your friends to be able to connect to your server there are a serious of steps to do in order for your server to be accessible to the public:

 1- Head into your router config, you can access by typing `ipconfig` in windows and searching for `ethernet default gateway`.
 After logging into your router head into the `port forwarding`, fill in a **new rule** with the `external port` being the one you set in your **.env** file as `SERVER_PORT`, and your `ethernet IPv4` as `internal ip adress` or if you are Host you can easily log in with the `localhost:ServerPort`.